uncleshvya/rimworld-mod-12plus/Readme.md

 - do not use auto-script from official Russian translator's site!
 I'm working on it.
 - before updating 7plus mod, delete old version.
 - if necessary, update txt file from RimWorldUniverse folder.
+- if you want cats race, unzip OrassanLite7plus.zip to mods folder.